Frequently asked questions

 "What is your style of photography?"

-I like to think my style of photography as a reflection of what actually was, whether its cheerful sunny bright colors, or dark moody gothic grunge.
+You can always count on me shooting and editing true to color, However, I like to think my style of photography as a reflection of what I am photographing, whether its cheerful sunny bright colors, or dark moody gothic grunge.
 My style will always end up being a combination of the subjects personality, the location, the setting, the weather, the emotions, the season, or just the vibe in general. because of that I will photograph just about anything worthy of remembering; good and bad.

 "What can a proffessional do That an I phone cant?"

 I am a firm believer that high end equipment does not classify you as a professional photographer.
 So what does?
 While a professional photographer should have extensive knowledge in camera gear and their functions, taking a photo with a fancy camera is really only a very small percentage of what a photographer does and offers.
-Yes, the end result is getting a nice high res image, but there is so much more that is involved.
-Our expertise includes, accurate interpretations of weather, tides, location of sun in the sky, lighting direction and shadow, composition, directing flow of movement and posing, anticipative reaction, file organization, transfer, and post processing.
+Yes, the end result is getting a nice high-res image, but there is so much more that is involved.

 "Can we meet first?"

 of course we can meet!
 A phone call is perfectly fine for any regular booking but I always prefer to either face time or meet up with couples looking to book for their wedding.
-However, most of the time we meet during the engagement shoot.
-In any case, I am always willing to face time or grab a tea or coffee to chat, get to know each other, or answer questions.
+However, most of the time we meet during the engagement session.
+In any case, I am always willing to FaceTime or grab a tea/coffee to chat, get to know each other, and answer all your questions.

 "How many photos are included in a session?"